luiz-caetano/luiz-caetano/README.md

 ###

-<p align="left">Nice to meet you!<br>My name is Luiz, I'm a Java enjoyer and a beginner TypeScript Developer.<br> I'm passionate in building stuff from scratch.
+<p align="left">Nice to meet you!<br>My name is Luiz,
+  Ceo at Kartano.<br>
+  I'm passionate in building stuff from scratch.
 Here you can see some of my projects.
   Feel free to DM me in my socials:</p>

 ###